Students celebrate surprise Taylor Swift question on AP exam - KION546

 “That question sort of boosted my confidence and helped me write a stronger free response,” Feigin told CNN.

-“I one hundred percent appreciate that [the College Board] put the question on the test,” Rodriguez added.
+“I 100% appreciate that (the College Board) put the question on the test,” Rodriguez added.

 While not yet eligible to vote, Feigin said the question made the test more relatable.